PaulKinlan/paul.kinlan.me/source/_posts/2013-06-20-another-experiment-in-creating-a-mobile-friendly-table-of-contents.markdown

 In speaking with [Paul Lewis](http://aerotwist.com/) we looked at the design of the final solution - in my eyes, the ideal solution was to have this small area on the bottom of the page that displays a scrollable ToC.
 Why?
 Because as a reader I could still see the content if I wanted to.
 Paul's suggestion though was to just take the table of contents full screen.

-I was a little sceptical at first (I always am, but Paul is correct 99% of the time), but it does have the following benefits:
+I was a little sceptical at first (I always am, but Paul is correct 99% of the time).
+Paul's suggestion does have the following benefits:

-+  Less distraction.
++  **Less distraction** .
 The reader wanted the table of contents so give it to them.
 Having the ToC popup and only take a portion of the screen leaves the user seeing 3 things, the top menu, the article and the ToC.
 The intent of the reader is not being clearly managed.
-+  Less clutter.
++  **Less clutter**.
 Scrolling elements in to take up a portion of the screen, but keeps everything else on the screen.
 There are too many things that the reader could accidentally click on.
-+  More screen estate.
++  **More screen estate**.
 I did not appreciate this at the time, but by giving the screen up for the ToC we get to do some really nice things that make sense including:
    +  Displaying the entire ToC without scrolling in most cases
    +  Making the content more readalbe by boosting the font size
    +  Creating bigger touch targets through the increased font-size and padding so it is easier to get to the point in the article you want